 The word “positive thinking” is definitely overused online.

-However, this doesn’t mean that a positive attitude is not important.
+However, this doesn’t mean that a positive mental attitude is not important.

 In this article, let’s look at what it means to have a positive mental attitude.